 Start at St Mary’s churchyard gate

-From the start point you will be crossing over the pavement and there may be pedestrians you need to give way to.
+At the start there will be pedestrians you need to give way to.
 Look left and right before turning left onto Church Street.

+Sheep Street.
 This is one way.
 There will be lots of parked cars and poor road surface.
 Halfway along you start to go sharply downhill.
 Your next stop is St Teresa’s Church.
-The entrance is on your left before the turn left into Fishers Lane.
+Leave your bike outside before going in to get your card signed.
+The entrance is on your left before the turn left into Fishers Lane

 Turn right out of St Mary’s churchyard down Park Street.
 Give way to cars going through the narrow point unless signalled by the marshals to proceed.